zarf-dev/zarf/docs-next/src/content/docs/create-a-package/dev.md

 ### `dev deploy`

-The `dev deploy` command will combine the lifecycle of `package create` and `package deploy` into a single command.
+The `dev deploy` command combines the lifecycle of `package create` and `package deploy` into a single command.
 This command will:

 - Not result in a re-usable tarball / OCI artifact
 - Not have any interactive prompts